Luis Federico Leloir: Legacy

 Leloir was known for his humility, focus and consistency, described by many as a "true monk in science".
 Every morning his wife Amelia would drive him in their Fiat 600 and drop him off at 1719 Julián Alvarez Street, location of Fundación Instituto Campomar, with Leloir wearing the same worn out, gray overalls.
 He worked sitting on the same straw seat for decades and encouraged colleagues to eat lunch in the laboratory to save time, bringing enough meat stew to share with everyone.
 Indeed, despite Leloir's frugality and extreme dedication to his research, he was a sociable man, claiming not to like working alone.

 The Fundación Instituto Campomar has since been renamed Fundación Instituto Leloir, and has grown to become a 21000 sqft building with 20 senior researchers, 42 technicians and administrative personnel, 8 post doctorate fellows, and 20 Ph.D. candidates.
 The institute conducts research in a variety of fields, including Alzheimer's disease, Parkinson's disease, and multiple sclerosis.

 Awards and distinctions

 Leloir (left) with Armando Parodi and his daughter Amelia in the laboratory.

 Leloir with his wife Amelia and cardiac surgeon René Favaloro.

-Leloir family mausoleum in La Recoleta Cemetery.